 We aim to make biking at all levels more affordable.
 Our monthly plans help to reduce the upfront cost of bike products and repairs.
 Our business model is meant to reduce our costs, and we pass those savings onto our customers.

 Our shop is conveniently built around our customers lifestyles.
 Between our shop, our website, and our mobile bike repair/delivery service, our customers can fulfill all of their bike needs on their schedule and wherever they choose.

-We want to bring the social gap in cycling.
+We want to bridge the social gap in cycling.
 In 2018, pro cyclist Ayesha McGowan identified the lack of diversity as cycling's biggest problem.
 Women and people of color are underrepresented both on the road and in the industry.
 If you peer more closely, there is a wide economic gap as well.
 CrimsonBikes is doing our part to address this issue, by choosing to offer our services in ways that appeal to a broader range of customers.
 We also go great lengths to make sure that our staff reflects that diversity.